History of Islam in southern Italy: Decline (1037–1061) and Norman conquest of Sicily (1061–1091)

-Swabian rule (1194-1250)
+Swabian rule (1194–1250)

-After the Norman conquest, many muslims decided to leave Sicily and to go into exile like the famous poets like Abu Al Hasan Al Balnubi and Ibn Hamdis who also wrote poetries regarding their exile.
-Nevertheless some muslims remained in the island, but they lived confined in an inner territory of western Sicily, the area ranging from Palermo to Agrigento.
+After the Norman conquest, many Muslims decided to leave Sicily and to go into exile like the famous poets like Abu Al Hasan Al Balnubi and Ibn Hamdis who also wrote poetry regarding their exile.
+Nevertheless, some Muslims remained in the island, but they lived confined in an inner territory of western Sicily, in the area ranging from Palermo to Agrigento.
 The existence of Muslims was constant issue during Hohenstaufen rule in Sicily under Henry VI and his son Frederick II.
-Many oppressive measures were introduced by Frederick to please the popes who were afraid of Islam close to the papal state.
+Many oppressive measures were introduced by Frederick to please the popes who were afraid of Muslims so close to the papal state.
 This resulted in a rebellion by Sicilian Muslims, which in turn triggered organized resistance and systematic reprisals which marked the final chapter of Islam in Sicily.
-Under Frederick reign, Moors were progressively eradicated until the massive deportation of the last Muslims of Sicily.
-The historians have calculated that the number of expelled muslims from Sicily was around 60.000, which means almost the totality of muslim population of the island.
+Under Frederick's reign, Moors were progressively eradicated until the massive deportation of the last Muslims of Sicily.
+The historians have calculated that the number of expelled Muslims from Sicily was around 60,000, which means almost all of the Muslim population of the island.
 Most went to North Africa, while others were initially deported to a series of cities on mainland Italy: Lucera, Girifalco, Acerenza, Stornara, Casal Monte Saraceno and Castel Saraceno.
-From 1224 to 1239 some of these muslims tried to return in Sicily, but in 1239 Frederick decided to deport all of them only in Lucera and the other cities were abandoned.
+From 1224 to 1239 some of these Muslims tried to return in Sicily, but in 1239 Frederick decided to deport all of them only in Lucera and the other cities were abandoned.
 The annihilation of Islam in Sicily was completed by the late 1240s when the final deportations to Lucera took place.